Peter August Poppe: Biography

-It is claimed that after the Armistice in 1918 Poppe's partner, White, was offered a knighthood which he declined because Poppe as a foreign national was unable to receive the same honour.
+It is claimed that after the Armistice in 1918 Poppe's partner, White, was offered a knighthood which he declined because Poppe, as a foreign national, was unable to receive the same honour.

 He had been elected a member of the Institution of Automobile Engineers by 1909.

-Poppe put into production at Rover his already completed design for a new 2-litre car.
-It became their 14/45.
-Poppe's new engine was considered very advanced but complex particularly in its valve gear.
-There were numerous other smaller innovative complexities as well.
-The resulting car though very comfortable was heavy and considered underpowered.
+Poppe put into production at Rover his already-completed design for a new 2-litre car, which became their 14/45.
+Poppe's new engine was considered very advanced but complex, particularly in its valve gear.
+There were numerous other smaller complexities as well.
+The resulting car, though comfortable, was heavy and considered underpowered.
 Within twelve months Rover had added a 2.4-litre 16/50 to their range, a sister car with a larger engine.
-They were a disaster for Rover, expensive to build and not popular with customers.
-Around 2,000 were built.
-So Poppe designed another car with a 2-litre six-cylinder engine but similar results.
+They were a disaster for Rover, expensive to build and not popular with customers; around 2,000 were built.
+In response, Poppe designed another car with a 2-litre six-cylinder engine but similar results.
 His last design became the foundation of all Rover engines until 1948.
-Rover was saved by Spencer Wilks' new management practices and engineering techniques.

-Eventually in 1929 Peter Poppe fell out with managing director Frank Searle and Poppe left in September that year.
+In 1929, he fell out with managing director Frank Searle and left in September of that year.

-He had a stroke and died suddenly at Coventry on 13 February 1933, aged 62.
+Poppe had a stroke and died suddenly at Coventry on 13 February 1933, aged 62.
 His wife had predeceased him by five years.